for-the-new-order/for-the-new-order.github.io/_pages/rules/talents.md

 By default, the following talents, but the depreciated one, are allowed.

 If a talent does not feel right for Star Wars, the GM can always forbid its use.
 This is especially true for `Realms of Terrinoth (ROT)` talents that could be more fantasy-oriented than Star Wars-y.
 For that reason, I removed all `Realms of Terrinoth (ROT)` talents from the list.
 As for `Community Created Content (CCC)`, I placed them at the bottom of the list, before the `Depreciated` ones.

+### Update to 5.0

+The talents from `Shadow of the Beanstalk (SOTB)` should be validated by the GM to make sure they are Star Wars-y enough.

 ## Genesys Talents Expanded